 With the dynamic changes in these uncertain times, it has become increasingly imperative that we continue to leverage on the technology and expertise available to us, to equip our business and employees with all that is needed to win and to grow.
-We have intensified efforts to empower more agile & flexible employees that prioritise, execute, and learn at speed not only to bring our Purpose-Led, Future-Fit Compass to life but to deliver on our growth agenda.
+We have intensified efforts to empower more agile & flexible employees that prioritise, execute, and learn at speed not only to bring our Purpose-Led, Future-Fit Compass to life, but to deliver on our growth agenda.

 Preparing employees for the Future of Work continued to be at the heart of our learning agenda in 2022.
-We focused on accelerating skill building across the business and ensured our people understand the skills they need to focus on to ensure they are future fit.
-We drove the Future Fit Plan, a novel approach to learning where employees have a personalized development plan embedding their purpose, wellbeing focus areas, and the requisite skills they need to be fully effective in their current role and help them to be more prepared for what the future will bring.
+We focused on accelerating skill building across the business and ensured all our people understand the skills they need to focus on to ensure they are future fit.
+We drove the Future Fit Plan, a novel approach to learning where employees have a personalised development plan embedding their purpose, wellbeing focus areas and the requisite skills they need to be fully effective in their current role and help them to be more prepared for what the future will bring.
+That could be a new or different type of role in Unilever, or elsewhere.
 This allows employees to take ownership of their personal development both now and in the future.

-In addition to our Future Fit drive, the Learning Hour where we dedicate one hour weekly for employees to upskill themselves remains a key enabler.
-In this hour, employees participate in live Masterclasses led by experts, on topics that focus on the priority skills such as Agile delivery, Digital Capability, and Ecommerce among other skills.
-These and other capability building sessions and related activities continue to create the platform for our business leaders to engage with employees and share their experiences, while also providing career coaching and mentoring to younger employees within the organization.
+We have continued to utilise our robust technology enabled systems to help them develop better leadership, professional and general skills to enhance engagement and productivity.
+In addition to our focus on being Future Fit we continue to drive experiential development through on-the job deliverables as we implement various initiatives to complement other traditional learning methodologies, with our business leaders being at the forefront of this drive.
+Thus, the Learning Hour where we dedicate one hour weekly for employees to upskill themselves, remains a key enabler.
+In this hour, employees participate in live Masterclasses led by experts, on topics that focus on the priority skills such as Agile delivery, Digital Capability, Ecommerce among other skills.
+These and other capability building sessions and related activities continue to create the platform for our business leaders to engage with employees and share their experiences, while also giving career coaching and mentoring to younger employees within the organization.